NIKHILUTTAM/Kohler-agent/README.md

 └── privacy_policy.md
 ```

-The architecture can be extended to additional enterprise domains without changing the core conversational workflow.
+The architecture can be extended to additional enterprise domains without changing the fundamental conversational workflow.

 ---